Handmade Holiday Gifting, Part 2: Quick-Pickled Jalapeño Slices

 We just love these little guys, and think a jar or two would be an awesome handmade gift.

-Tell me… Are you a chilli-head, or do you prefer to keep your foods tame?
+Tell me… Are you a chilli-head, or do you prefer your foods tame?
 Put up any produce this year?

 - 5 medium to large green jalapeños, stemmed and sliced into thin rounds